Post a Job or Internship

 • Paid internships are more accessible and equitable and diversify the talent pool from which employers may recruit.

-If you are seeking additional resources on developing an internship program you can review Starting and Maintaining a Quality Internship Program, and Internship in a Box.
+If you are seeking additional resources on developing an internship program, review “Starting and Maintaining a Quality Internship Program”, and “Internship in a Box”.
+Interested in discussing more?
+Reach out to Holly Logan, Associate Director of Internships and Experiential Education, at

 Department of Labor Guidelines for Internship Programs under the Fair Labor Standards Act